 For more information visit our Chemical Spill practice page.

-Dave Caggiano heads the mechanical building systems practice at Robson Forensic.
-For cases involving a variety of issues from HVAC, plumbing, and fire suppression systems to the design of fuel burning appliances and other industrial processes, Dave assists our clients in understanding which of our experts is best qualified to address the specific technical aspects of each case.
+This article was developed in collaboration with several members of the mechanical building systems practice at Robson Forensic.
+For cases involving a variety of issues from HVAC, plumbing, and fire suppression systems to the design of fuel burning appliances and other industrial processes, please submit an inquiry or call our corporate office at 800-813-6736.